 Are all Swiss cheeses the same?
 Should I be worried that it’s a ripened cheese?
 What are safe brands available on the market?
 Find out the answers below!

 Is Swiss Cheese Safe During Pregnancy?

 Swiss cheese is safe to eat during pregnancy if it’s pasteurized up to 161 °F (72 °C) for 15 seconds.
-If it’s unpasteurized, it’s recommended that you cook it first, unless it’s aged and is a harder type of cheese.
+If it’s unpasteurized cheese, it’s recommended that you cook it first, unless it’s aged and is a harder type of cheese.

 Swiss cheese, like the name suggests, comes from Switzerland.
-However, there is now Swiss cheese made in the U.S. For the purposes of pregnancy safety, you can treat both types the same way.
+However, there is now made in the U.S. For the purposes of pregnancy safety, you can treat both types the same way.

-This cheese is one of the most difficult cheeses to produce.
+This cheese is one of the most difficult types of cheese to produce.
 Manufacturing demands the right equipment, experience, and operation.
 Thus, it is not recommended to produce Swiss cheese at home (source: USDA).